 The Coveside Bluebird Feeder looks attractive and won’t draw too much attention.
 It does a decent job of keeping out squirrels and starlings.
 You can also fill it from the top, which makes the chore of refilling it even easier.
 It’s bluebird-friendly and is perfect for offering different food types.

 The Coveside feeder is not as user-friendly as other feeders on the market.
 The wooded design makes it look like a birdhouse, but it also makes it harder to clean.
 It’s also not weather-proof and might have to be replaced frequently.

 A bird feeder seems like it would be an easy thing to buy.
 However, you have to really consider your feathered visitors and provide them a reliable food source.
 Undoubtedly the popularity of feeding birds has fueled the diversification in the market.
-It was worth an estimated $2.2 billion in 2021.
+It was worth an estimated $2.2 billion.

 Bear in mind that while you want to feed bluebirds, you’re going to attract other visitors as well—both welcome and unwanted.
 European Starlings and squirrels typically top the list.
 That’s why it’s essential to give some thought to your purchase.
 Some factors to consider include:

 The type of feeder dictates the kind of food you can offer.
 It’s also your first line of defense against unwelcome visitors.
 You’ll notice that the design suits specific foods better than others.
 For example, tube feeders can hold a variety of foodstuffs.
 Platform feeders are the most versatile of the group.
 You can fill it with a broad spectrum of seeds and nuts.